Tinkerforge/doc/en/source/Kits/CameraSlider/Construction_Basic.rst

 Add L-brackets to the 2-bearing assemblies:

 * Insert four 6mm bolts into the MakerBeam opposite to the bearings.
-* Fasten two MakerBeam L-Brackets to the bolts with two lock nuts each.
+* Fasten two MakerBeam L-Brackets to the MakerBeam with two lock nuts each.

 Repeat these steps for the second 2-bearing assembly.